 At shrines, believers pray to goshintai, objects believed to contain the spirit of a deity.
 Goshintai are typically gigantic natural stones or trees, as well as mirrors or swords, but it varies according each individual shrine.
 Generally, the goshintai is stored deep within the shrine and regular worshipers aren’t able to see it.

 The torii is a gate the separates the human world from the world of kami.
 The furthest torii from the main shrine, where the kami resides, is called ichi no torii (the first torii), followed by the ni no torii (the second torii).
 Since you are said to be entering the realm of kami, bow once every time you walk through a torii to show respect to the deity.
-Also, make sure to walk along the torii’s sides, as it is believed that the kami passes directly through the middle.

 The Chozuya: Purifying Your Body